adityakamath1997/SpeakerLens-AI-Powered-Transcript-Analysis/README.md

 - **Topic Modeling and Improved Visualizations**: Incorporate additional NLP techniques for enhanced topic detection and provide more user-friendly and interactive visual insights, making it easier for users to understand complex audio data at a glance.
 - **More Visualizations!**: Add further visualizations for additional features I'm hoping to implement.

-... and a lot more that I haven't yet noted down.
+... and a lot more that I haven't yet noted down!

-## 💡 Inspiration and Learning Goals

-The initial idea for this project came up during a capstone project meeting.
-I wanted a way to keep track of what everyone was saying — a tool to help summarize and analyze each speaker's points with no effort at all!
-I thought it would be cool if I could separate out what everyone was saying and highlight everyones key points(What I later found out was called speech diarization).
-The project combines skills in NLP, audio processing, and data visualization, creating a platform that could be a starting point for various use cases, such as podcast analysis, meeting summaries, and a lot more.